hmchou56/centra8/centra6/placeholder.md

 hide: true
 ---

-## CENTRA 5 Post-workshop (or pre-workshop, or cultural learning day itinerary)
+## CENTRA 6 Post-workshop (or pre-workshop, or cultural learning day itinerary)

-This is a placeholder page for activities that CENTRA 5 host team would like a desginated page of its own beyond the main research "Program" page content.
+This is a placeholder page for activities that CENTRA 6 host team would like a designated page of its own beyond the main research "Program" page content.

 **Time and Date:**